SpokieKid/arvin/index.markdown

 layout: default
 title: Arvin Chen An Existentialist
 ---
-## **Actually I have no idea what to do about it...**
+I shall store my photos and blogs here from now on.

-Here is where I would store all my photos and blogs from now on...
+However, I have absolutely no idea what to do about it.